 The Swinburne Teachers and Regional (remote and low socioeconomic) Schools (STARS) is a program for pre-service teachers as part of the Access Quality Teaching Initiative, funded by the Victorian Department of Education and Training.
-This program provides valuable experience to students studying the Bachelor of Education (Primary), Master of Teaching (Primary) and Master of Teaching (Secondary).
+This program provides valuable experience to students studying the Bachelor of Education (Primary), Bachelor of Education (Early Childhood and Primary), Master of Teaching (Primary) and Master of Teaching (Secondary).

 The STARS program places pre-service teachers in professional experience placements in regional, remote and/or lower socio-educational advantage schools in Victoria, giving access to particular educational communities and development opportunities on their path to becoming a teacher.

 As part of the STARS program, you will:

 The selection criteria for the STARS program consists of academic performance and non-academic attributes.
 This provides a well-rounded assessment that supports excellent teaching and encourages development of the AITSL professional standards.